-- Created and managed campus-wide communications efforts about smoke-free and tobacco free workplace policies, voter education, and student fee increases. - Expanded surveying to employees to determine key messages and ascertain rumors to be addressed about the budget in the employee forums and lunches with the Chancellor.
+- Supported Census 2010 campaign and voter information drives at campuses and Education Centers. - Made every attempt to minimize the negative fall out from the Tam Tran Memorial Scholarship media debacle.
+Monitored blogs, online media, print and broadcast media for post-crisis debrief and messaging. - Expanded surveying to employees to determine key messages and ascertain rumors to be addressed about the budget in the employee forums and lunches with the Chancellor.